Ricardo Espírito Santo: Art collection

 Espírito Santo's philanthropic activities included the reconstruction of and ongoing support for an orphanage that had fallen into disrepair.
 However, his main interest away from work was arts and culture.
 He developed a large collection of paintings, furniture and tapestries.
 His interest in collecting has been described as “insatiable”.
 In 1953, he created the Fundação Ricardo do Espírito Santo (Ricardo do Espírito Santo Foundation), designed to serve as a "School-Museum of Decorative Arts" aimed at improving the skills of art restorers.
 For this purpose he purchased the abandoned Azurara Palace in Lisbon, which he restored in collaboration with the architect, Raul Lino, to be an 18th-century aristocrat's house, and then donated it to the Portuguese State, together with a collection of pieces of Portuguese art that were lost during the 19th century and rescued by Espírito Santo from all over Europe and the United States.
 A year later, in 1954, he organized an important exhibition of Portuguese jewellery in Paris, which would be presented after his death.
 In addition to articles on economics and banking, he published numerous pieces on art.
 As a passionate collector and specialist in the History of Art, he sponsored the publication of several works, including the Dictionary of Portuguese Painters and Sculptors (Dicionário de Pintores e Escultores Portugueses) by Fernando de Pamplona, in five volumes; Masterpieces of Flemish Painting in Portugal, (Obras-Primas da Pintura Flamenga dos Séculos XV e XVI em Portugal) by Luís Reis Santos, and the reissue of Cerâmica Portuguesa (Portuguese Ceramics), by José Queirós.
 In collaboration with J. Lloyd Hyde, and with original illustrations by Eduardo Malta, he prepared the work Chinese Porcelain for the European Market, which was only published in 1956, the year following his death.

 Death

 Ricardo Espírito Santo died in Cascais on 2 November 1955 as a result of a heart attack he suffered in the post-operative period of an operation on his stomach.
-During his life he had won numerous awards and in 2003 he was featured on a Portuguese postage stamp.
+During his life he had received numerous awards and in 2003 he was featured on a Portuguese postage stamp.